 Town of Bronte (Past Action) - 9

 Proposed Action: Purchase NOAA (all weather) radio.

-BACKGROUND INFOR BACKGROUND INFORMATION
+BACKGROUND INFOR RMATION

 Site and Location: Town of Bronte

 History of Damages: The Town of Bronte has a history of severe weather and

-winter storms.
+v C winter storms.